jcoletaylor/tasker/docs/QUICK_START.md

 This guide will get you from zero to a working Tasker workflow in 15 minutes.
 You'll build a simple "Welcome Email" process that demonstrates core concepts like step dependencies, error handling, and result passing.
 This guide is done as an example - you don't have to actually have a User model or a welcome email process.

+**🚀 New in Tasker 2.3.0**: This guide now benefits from our enterprise-grade registry system with thread-safe operations, structured logging with correlation IDs, and comprehensive validation - all working automatically behind the scenes for maximum reliability.

 *Note*: This guide being an example, the step that gets a user from the database is unlikely to need to be retried - steps are generally best decomposed into units that need distinct idempotency and retryability guarantees.

 ## Prerequisites (2 minutes)